2016 SIU Edwardsville Cougars men's soccer team: Season

 The regular season started on August 26.

-In non-conference action, the Cougars will face nine opponents from eight conferences.
-Most of those teams are coming off of successful 2015 seasons, including the Big Ten's regular season champion Ohio State Buckeyes.
-In addition to travelling to Columbus, SIUE will visit Butler in Indianapolis, the Memphis Tigers, and Xavier in Cincinnati.
-In home games, the Cougars play host to Northern Illinois, Valparaiso, Cal State Northridge, Lipscomb, and IUPUI.
+In non-conference action, the Cougars faced nine opponents from eight conferences.
+Most of those teams were coming off of successful 2015 seasons, including the Big Ten's regular season champion Ohio State Buckeyes.
+In addition to travelling to Columbus, SIUE visited Butler in Indianapolis, the Memphis Tigers, and Xavier in Cincinnati.
+In home games, the Cougars played host to Northern Illinois, Valparaiso, Cal State Northridge, Lipscomb, and IUPUI.

-The MVC schedule expands this season from six to eight games, with each school playing a home-and-home series against two others.
-SIUE will play home and away games versus the Bradley Braves and Loyola Ramblers.
-The Cougars will host the Drake Bulldogs and Missouri State Bears and go on the road to face the Central Arkansas Bears and Evansville Purple Aces.
+The MVC schedule expanded this season from six to eight games, with each school playing a home-and-home series against two others.
+SIUE played home and away games versus the Bradley Braves and Loyola Ramblers.
+The Cougars hosted the Drake Bulldogs and Missouri State Bears and went on the road to face the Central Arkansas Bears and Evansville Purple Aces.

 The Cougars opened the season at home, hosting the Northern Illinois Huskies, who played a very physical game, with the visitors from the Mid-American Conference racking up 14 fouls and 3 yellow cards.
 In the 17th minute, the normally stingy SIUE defense turned over the ball on a straight giveaway that NIU's Molina took and passed to Voss, who fired a booming shot from 25 yards out that left Dal Santo no chance for a save, and the Huskies took a 1–0 lead that held through halftime.
 The Cougars returned from the break fired up and working hard for a shot.
 When the Huskies were called for a handball inside the 18 yard box in the 57th minute, Ledbetter stepped up and fired in the penalty shot to tie the score.
 For the remainder of regulation time and through two extra time periods, the two offenses jockeyed to find a good shot, and the defenses turned away attack after attack.
 After 110 minutes, the game ended in a 1–1 draw.

-The Monday night game versus Valparaiso of the Horizon League goes into the books as a scoreless draw, but SIUE was thoroughly outplayed by the Crusaders.
+The Monday night game versus Valparaiso of the Horizon League went into the books as a scoreless draw, but SIUE was thoroughly outplayed by the Crusaders.
 The Cougars' passing was frequently careless, and the team as a whole, seemed reluctant to shoot the ball.
 After having a man sent off in the 60th minute and playing a man short for 50 minutes, Valpo still outshot the home team 14–9, even with the Cougars taking seven corner kicks.
 After three exhibition games and two double-overtime games, the SIUE offense has managed only one goal (the PK in the NIU game was scored by a defender).